 To use custom audiences, the audience has to be opted in first, you must have their permission to advertise to them.
 For example, an optin email list would be a permission based audience, though I wonder how they will know that I have the permission or not…

 If you still want to use scrapped custom audiences then you are risking getting your account shut down with all your personal photos, friend lists etc. You don’t want to lose that I guess so, I recommend creating a new Facebook account just for advertising and even, if you aren’t going to use scrapped custom audiences, I recommend having a separate advertising account for the unlikely event of a Facebook ban.
 Safety first.
+Having you account shut down is not like having your car repaired by i4mt after an accident, the car will look like nothing happened but you would have to start all over again on Facebook.

 Now, I haven’t heard about mass bans from Facebook, mostly only rumors that you can get banned, but better safe then sorry.